griddbnet/Documentation/docs/gettingstarted/using-apt.md

     $ sudo apt update
     $ sudo apt install griddb-meta

-#### :warning: Note
-If you would like to use a previous version of GridDB, you can change the baseurl to match that version (for example, version 4.3)

 With that command, GridDB, the C-client, and the GridDB CLI will be installed onto your machine.